aisichenko/setup_mac/README.md

 # Install software in a new mac

+This installs miniconda3 on mac, which can also be downloaded from [this](https://docs.conda.io/projects/miniconda/en/latest/) website.
+Check which version of mac you are using, Intel or Apple silicon.

 # Requirements

 1. Make sure xcode is the latest version.
 You can do this through System Update